adumicic/adumicic_tdf_tech/README.md

 chmod 755 ./destroy.sh
 ```

-Now you want to set the secrey key in secrets manager using the following.
+Now you want to set the secrey key in secrets manager using the following file.
+Note that the secret name is set in this file and is used again in the `destroy.sh` file so if you want to change the name, you should update both files.

 ```
 ./set_key.sh